inner-outer-space/de-zoomcamp-2024/3-data-warehouse/readme.md

 FROM `taxi-rides-ny.nytaxi.yellow_tripdata_partitoned` WHERE fare_amount != 0
 );
 ```
-#### CREATE AND RUN MODEL
+#### DEFINE AND TRAIN THE MODEL
 - linear model
 - BQ will determine the data split
 - target variable = tip amount

-Running the following SQL code will build the model using the training data set.
+Running the following SQL code will build and train the model using the training data set.
 ```sql
 -- CREATE MODEL WITH DEFAULT SETTING
 CREATE OR REPLACE MODEL `taxi-rides-ny.nytaxi.tip_model`